• The Solvay SA Chair of Innovation

 Given the nature of the topic and the organisational and strategic perspectives taken, our research covers various fields and disciplines of management research, including strategy, leadership, organisational behaviour, and corporate governance, and touches on various other topics such as decision analysis and risk management.

-• The Daniel Janssen Chair of Corporate Social Responsability
+• The Family Janssen Chair of Corporate Social Responsability

-• The Stéphane Kurgan-van Hentenryk Chair of Business History
+• The Kurgan-van Hentenryk Chair of Business History

-The purpose of this Chair is to conduct high-level research in the field of business history.
-The Chair’s research focus lies on the comparative analysis of the origins, development, and consequences of the science and technology-based industry that has emerged as a global phenomenon starting in the 1970s.
-In terms of research diffusion, the Chair intends to give students learning tools and the latest insights on business history.
-Lastly, demonstrating its commitment towards research communication, it aims to initiate a wide range of scientific activities as a means to foster the public development of business history and enhance the interest of scholars, experts, and business players in this field.
+The purpose of this Chair, supervised by the ULB Foundation, is to conduct high-level research in the field of business history.
+The Chair’s research focuses on the comparative analysis of the origins, development, and consequences of the science and technology-based industry that has emerged as a global phenomenon starting in the 1970s.
+In terms of research diffusion, the Chair intends to give students learning tools and the latest insights on business history, within SBS-EM and Philosophy and Social Sciences’ faculties.
+Lastly, demonstrating its commitment towards research communication, it aims to initiate a wide range of scientific activities to foster the public development of business history and enhance the interest of scholars, experts, and business players in this field.

 Chair Director: Kenneth BERTRAMS